Flight-Free-UK/flight_free_uk_website/source/posts_travel/cheshire-to-como.html.markdown

 ###### Final Thoughts

 Travelling to the Italian Lakes by train turned out to be one of the most enjoyable, relaxing holidays we’ve ever taken.
 The journey became part of the adventure.

-Would we do it again?
-Absolutely – Switzerland via Brussels is next on our list.
+##### Would we do it again?
+Absolutely.